MehdiZonjy/trivia-game/README.md

 - Connection drop needs to be handled on clients side.

-Due to all the above reasons I chose to implement the game using REST and implement polling mechanism on clients.
-I'm using a locally hosted `Dynamodb` for storage  (don't have acccess to aws :( )
+Due to all the above reasons I chose to implement the game using:
+- REST service written in `Node.js`
+- Cli client written in `Python` that uses polling mechanism to get updates.
+- Dynamodb for storage (locally hosted `Dynamodb` as I don't have access to aws :( )

 #### Production Setup
 - Nodejs application running in container
 - Dynamodb implementation sharing same docker compose stack as nodejs app
 - Nginx running on host as reverse proxy
 - cloudflare to manage my dns
-- my VPS is running in DigitalOcean where i manage everything with `Ansible` and `Terraform`
+- my VPS is running in DigitalOcean where I manage everything with `Ansible` and `Terraform`
 - Cli client built in Python